pakistan-identity-federation/shibboleth-idp4-installer/README.md

-If you must re-run bootstrap-v4.sh then you remove the lock file first.
-Note this will overwrite any previous installations.
 ## Environmental data for your IdP

 7. The following information is required by the IdP Installer and must be populated into the bootstrap-v4.ini file prior to running the installer.